ga-wdi-exercises/choose_your_own_adventure_js/pseudocode.md

 * Good morrow, my fair adventurer.
 Please pick a number `1` through `4` (i.e. `1`, `2`, `3`, or `4`): **(1/2/3/4)**
     * `1`
-      * You are Hermia.
-You are in love with Lysander, but your father insists that you marry Demetrius.
+      * You are Hermia!\nYou are in love with Lysander, but your father insists that you marry Demetrius.
 Demetrius is attractive, but a jack-ass.
 Lysander has a heart of gold.
 Your father threatens you with three options: \n-Marry Demetrius (M)\n-Face death (D)\n-Become a nun (N).\nAfter your father leaves, Lysander pleads that you run away with him and elope (R).\nWhat is your choice (M, D, N, R)?  **(M/D/N/R)**
           * `M`arry Demetrius
               * You are truly Daddy's little girl.
 You marry Demetrius, but you have an unhappy life.
 Do you want to change your previous answer (Y/N)? **(Y/N)**
                   * `Y`es